U.S. appeals courts to consider legality of Trump's latest travel ban

 The administration said the restrictions were put in place after a worldwide review of each country’s ability to issue reliable passports and share data with the United States.

 After the most recent order was issued, the same challengers who sued to stop the earlier bans went back to court.
-They said the new version still discriminates against Muslims in violation of the U.S. Constitution.
+They said the new version still discriminated against Muslims in violation of the U.S. Constitution.
 The lawsuits did not dispute the restrictions placed on Venezuela and North Korea.

 All refugees were temporarily barred as part of Trump’s first order but were not addressed in the latest ban.
 Instead, under a separate directive issued Oct.
 24, refugees from 11 countries mostly in the Middle East and Africa now face additional security screening.